John Russell (collier): Biography

-Russell was born in1796 at Broseley, Shropshire, but moved to Worcestershire early in his life.
-In 1817, at St John the Baptist, Claines, he married Mary Downes (1796–1878), daughter of Bejimin Downes of Alton Court, Herefordshire.
+Russell was born circa 1788 at Broseley, Shropshire, but moved to Worcestershire early in his life.
+In 1817, at St John the Baptist, Claines, he married Mary Downes (1796–1878), daughter of Benjamin Downes of Alton Court, Herefordshire.
 Her family were said to look down on Russell's relatively humble origins; he vowed "that his wife would always have a carriage and pair".
 In 1820, he was recorded as a tobacco pipe maker at Cripplegate in Worcester.
 By the 1830s he was the owner of Worcester Pipe Works, Russells Brickworks, and many properties in the city.

 He developed commercial interests in the Russell and Brown Risca Coal and Iron Joint Company, John Russell and Co., Blaina Iron Works, and later the South Wales Colliery Company.
 In 1836, John Russell and Co. bought Waunfawr Colliery near Risca with a site of 1000 acres, and in 1841 had a new mineshaft, known as Black Vein, sunk there.
 In partnership with Thomas Brown, he also took over the Blaina Iron Works in 1839.
 Many of his interests in South Wales were developed in partnership with George Randle Hookey of Ludlow (1808–1877), who in 1840 married Russell's daughter Susannah.
 In 1842, Risca Colliery employed 250 adults, 50 youths under 18, and 15 boys under 13 years of age.
 George Hookey gave evidence to the commissioners enquiring into the employment of children in mines, saying:"In working the narrow seams we are compelled to use the labour of children as men are too large for the work, and, from the necessity of the case, boys from 11–15 years of age are employed to draw with the girdle and chain; distances not exceeding 300 yards, the weight drawn from 50 lb to 1 cwt.
 Very young children are of no service to us, as their strength is insufficient; they rarely commence until 10 years of age."